phalcon-orphanage/docs/en/translate.md

 }
 ```

-There are more adapters available for this components in the [Phalcon Incubator](https://github.com/phalcon/incubator/tree/master/Library/Phalcon/Translate/Adapter)
+There are more adapters available for this components in the [Phalcon Incubator][incubator]

 ## Interpolation
 In many cases, the translated strings are to be interpolated with data.
 [Phalcon\Translate\Interpolator\AssociativeArray](api/Phalcon_Translate_Interpolator_AssociativeArray) is the one being used by default.